Merlin427/PhonebookApp/README.md

 ## Backend

 Step 4 - Navigate to the PhonebookApi folder and open the solution in Rider.
-In Startup.cs, update the connction string to your local postgres server.
+In Startup.cs, update the connction string to your local postgres server. </br>
-Step 5 - From within the solution folder, run the command: `dotnet restore`  (This will update the NuGet packages) Step 6 - From within the project folder, with your postgres server running, run the command: `dotnet ef database update` (this will creaete the database and run the migrations)
+Step 5 - From within the solution folder, run the command: `dotnet restore`  (This will update the NuGet packages)</br>
+Step 6 - From within the project folder, with your postgres server running, run the command: `dotnet ef database update` (this will creaete the database and run the migrations)</br>
 Step 7 - Hit the play button in the top right-hand toolbar.

 The application should be runnig at http://localhost:4200